Thoughts on data science, statistics and machine learning.

 Effective Train/Test Stratification for Object Detection

-TL;DR: Here’s a talk based on this post: There’s an unavoidable, inherent difficulty in fine-tuning deep neural networks for specific tasks, which primarily stems from the lack of training data.
+TL;DR: Here’s a talk based on this post: There’s an unavoidable, inherent difficulty in fine-tuning deep neural networks, which stems from the lack of training data.
 It would seem ridiculous to a layperson that a pretrained vision model (containing millions of parameters, trained on millions of images) could learn to solve highly specific problems.
 Therefore, when fine-tuned models do perform well, they seem all the more miraculous.
+But on the other hand, we also know that it is easier to move from the general to the specific, than the reverse.

 Read more...